gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 Your audience does not have time to follow ten blogs, five YouTube channels, three newsletters, a few LinkedIn creators, and every company in your market.

 Most people are already drowning in content, and they do not need more noise.
 They need someone to **filter** things for them.
+This AI-generated meme below illustrates very, very well, how people are suffering from information overload, and that the ones who manage to escape it (but stay informed at the same time) are the happy ones.

 ![](./how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience/01-information-overload-vs-filtered-newsletters.jpeg)